giusepperaso/structura.js/README.md

 - xx more performant
 - can return and modify the draft at the same time
-- circular and multiple references are officially supported
+- circular and multiple references are supported
+- does support traspositions and moves of portions of the draft
-- extensible for other use cases
+- extensible for other use cases (?)
+- does not freeze with object freeze, instead it uses typescript

 ## ADVANTAGES OVER IMMUTABLE
-- simpler syntax
+- much better syntax
-- faster in some cases
+- faster in many cases

 (a table to show the differences would be better)